s0ffer/MySolidityLearning/readme.md

 -> `TwoTokens.sol` Manually writed ERC-20 implementation of base contract.
 Created two tokens with different decimals for experiments.
 Implemented potato-dex with `buy` and `swap` functions of those two tokens.
 Needs huge work with security.

 -> `MyNFTERC721.sol` Manually writed ERC-721 implementation from openzeppelin and interfacess.
 Created NFT contract and minted first 10 tokens.
 All functions work correctly.
-[19.10.2024]
+[19.10.2024] FOR JUST PRACTICE

+-> `MyNFTContract.sol` Simple NFT contract with OZ imports, added mapping for storing tokenURI's.
+[21.10.2024]